marcgardent/markdown2cgdoc/README.md

 ### Gradle

-TODO: implement a task to generate the doc directly with a gradle task
+TODO: implement a task to generate the doc directly with a Gradle task

 ## Syntax